Emulator Issues #8569

 Stereoscopic 3D is an enhancement that the original console wasn't meant to handle (no, the unused Luigi's Mansion stuff doesn't count as "meant to handle"), so I'm not actually sure if these issues are important enough to care about...

 Have you tried flipping the Fast Depth Calculation switch in Graphics > Hacks?
 I'm not sure if that'd do anything, but this issue sounds like it'd be related to depth (not the stereoscopic 3D kind, but the 3D rendering kind).

 #3 Updated by JMC4789 almost 6 years ago

 This is likely a settings issue.
 If the game uses RealXFB and needs it on or needs EFB Copies stored to texture off.
 Turn off RealXFB, turn on Store EFB Copies to Texture, and turn on the 3D settings before you start the game, and make sure there's no yellow messages saying your settings were overridden.

-#6 Updated by Armada over 5 years ago
+#6 Updated by Armada almost 6 years ago

 - Status changed from New to Accepted

 This game is probably rendered at a very small scale.
 Currently the 3D feature doesn't handle this well yet.
 In the future, in preparation for VR, the 3D feature will have a true IPD setting that scales with the game being played.